Code-Screen/Code-Screen.github.io/docs/creating-custom-csharp-assessments.md

 ### Automated test-suite setup

-If you would like to add assessments that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test classes in the `test/` directory.
+If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test classes in the `test/` directory.

 All unit test class names must end with `"Test"` and all unit test classes with names that end with `"HiddenTest"` will not be visible to the candidate.